bkudria/speakeasy/docs/instructions/02_documents_and_rules.md

 6. Determine necessary changes at a tactical level.
 7. Scope changes using the provided Fibonacci scale.
 8. Break down tasks exceeding 5 points into smaller subtasks.
+9. After selecting a task and making a plan for it, re-evaluate its point-score effort number.
+If the re-evaluated score exceeds 5 points, break down the task into smaller subtasks.
-9. Use standard library tools and language idioms when possible.
+10. Use standard library tools and language idioms when possible.
-10. Ensure changes adhere to all rules, especially regarding tests and specifications.
+11. Ensure changes adhere to all rules, especially regarding tests and specifications.
-11. Only mark a task as complete [x] after receiving explicit confirmation that tests have passed
+12. Only mark a task as complete [x] after receiving explicit confirmation that tests have passed
-12. Only mark a task as in progress [-] after receiving confirmation that the test fails appropriately
+13. Only mark a task as in progress [-] after receiving confirmation that the test fails appropriately

 ## 7. Discovered Task Management:
 1. When discovering new tasks during implementation: